sonqo/ntua-lambda/README.md

 ### 7. Advanced Topics in Database Systems

-Data handling and computation in distributed
+Data handling and computation in distributed systems.

 :bulb: Technologies used: **Python, Spark, Hadoop**